2. Attachment and Trust Instead Of Goodies

 Build a strong relationship and emotional attachment as a foundation

-The dog owner must build up his own competence (knowledge, skills and attitude) to genuinely understand what the dog needs to feel safe, secure and well.
-This is the only way to, step by step, create a strong bond between dog and owner (see Chapter 2.1. «Safety needs».
+The dog owner must develop his own competence (knowledge, skills and attitude) to genuinely understand what the dog needs to feel safe, secure and well.
+This is the only way to, step by step, create a strong attachment between dog and owner (see Chapter 2.1. «Safety needs»).

 The dog owner must learn:

-• To understand the language of the dogs and to communicate in «Doggish» with the dog
+• To understand the language of the dogs and to communicate correctly with the dog

-• To reflect on its own behaviour.
-Buck Buchanan said: «Your horse is a mirror of your soul.
+• To reflect on his own behaviour.
+Buck Buchanan, the horse whisperer, said: «Your horse is a mirror of your soul.
 Sometimes you may not like what you see, but sometimes you will».
 The same applies to the dog.

-• To develop its own sensitivity, to observe very carefully and to be 100% concentrated in the work with the not yet stable dog.
+• To develop his own sensitivity, to observe very carefully and to be 100% concentrated in the work with the not yet stable dog.

-The more of the above pre-requisites the dog owner demonstrates, the easier it will be for the dog to convince itself that it picked the right dog owner.
+The more of the above pre-requisites the dog owner demonstrates, the easier it will be for the dog to convince itself that it picked the right home.

 Task 2: